-- The Constitution is Romania's supreme law.
-It regulates the structure of Romania as a national, unitary and indivisible State, the relations between executive, legislative and judicial power and between State bodies, citizens, and legal persons.
+- The Constitution is the supreme law in Romania.
+It regulates Romania's structure as a national, single and indivisible State, the relations between the executive, the legislative and the judicial powers, and between the public bodies, citizens and legal persons.

-- Constitutional laws emanate from the constituent power - i.e. from the constituent assembly elected and convened for that purpose.
+- Constitutional law emanates from the constituent power, i.e. from the constituent assembly elected and convened for this purpose.

-- Organic laws regulate areas of high importance to the State, such as the state borders, Romanian citizenship, the state coat of arms and the state seal, the legal arrangements for property and inheritance, the organisation and holding of referenda, criminal offences, sentences and the rules on the serving of sentences, the organisation and functioning of the Superior Council of Magistracy, of the courts, of the Public Prosecution Service and the Court of Accounts, the rights of individuals who are harmed by a public authority, national defence, the organisation of Government bodies, political parties.
+- Organic law deals with fields of major importance for the State, such as national borders, Romanian citizenship, the state coat of arms and seal, the legal arrangements for property and inheritance, and the organisation and conduct of referenda; criminal offences, sentences and rules on their enforcement, the organisation and functioning of the Superior Council of Magistracy, of the courts, of the Public Prosecution Service and of the Court of Auditors, the rights of persons harmed by a public authority, national defence, the organisation of government bodies, and political parties.

-- Ordinary laws regulate all other areas which are not covered by organic laws.
-An ordinary law cannot amend or modify a higher norm, such as an organic law or the Constitution.
+- Ordinary law governs all other fields not covered by organic law.
+An ordinary law may not amend or modify a higher norm, such as an organic law or the Constitution.

-- In special cases (Parliamentary recesses) certain areas, as determined by the Parliament, can, on the basis of a legislative delegation, be regulated by government orders.
-Such orders are issued on the basis of a special act of empowerment, within the limits and under the conditions laid down by that act.
-In emergency situations, the Government can issue emergency orders in any area if considered necessary.
+- In special cases (parliamentary recesses), certain fields, as established by Parliament, may be governed by Government orders based on the delegation of legislative powers.
+Orders are enacted on the basis of a special act of empowerment within its limits and under its conditions.
+In an emergency the Government may enact emergency orders in any field if considered necessary.

-- Government decisions determine how laws are to be effectively implemented and other various organisational aspects of their implementation.
+- Government decisions determine how laws are to be effectively enforced or other organisational aspects regarding their application.

-- legislative acts issued by the central government administration (orders and instructions) are issued only on the basis of and in order to implement laws, Government decisions and Government orders.
+- Legislative acts (orders and guidelines) are issued by central government solely on the basis of and in order to enforce laws, Government decisions and orders.

 Other sources of law

-- The ECHR case-law and EU courts' case-law.
+- ECHR case-law and the case-law of EU courts.

-- Whilst national case-law is not a source of law, decisions by the High Court of Cassation and Justice in order to ensure the uniform interpretation of certain law provisions unquestionably represent secondary sources of law.
-In addition, decisions of the Constitutional Court that produce effects erga omnes and not inter partes litigantes may be regarded as secondary sources of law.
+- Although national case-law is not a source of law, judgments by the High Court of Cassation and Justice in order to ensure the uniform interpretation of certain legal provisions unquestionably represent secondary sources of law.
+Moreover, the judgments of the Constitutional Court, which produce effects erga omnes and not inter partes litigantes, may be regarded as secondary sources of law.

-- Pursuant to Article 1 of Law No 287/2009 on the Civil Code, sources of civil law may be the law, practices and general principles of law.
-By 'practices' we mean tradition (customs) and professional practices.
+- Pursuant to Article 1 of Law No 287/2009 on the Civil Code, the sources of civil law are the law, practices and general principles of law.
+Here 'practices' means tradition (customs) and professional practices.

-- The provisions referred to above set out the following rules for applying practices as a source of law:
+- The abovementioned provisions lay down the following rules for the application of practices as a source of law:

-- practices apply in cases not provided for by law.
-Where no practices exist, the legal provisions on similar situations apply, and when no such provisions exist, the general principles of law apply.
+- Practices apply in cases not provided for by law; where no practices exist, the legal provisions regarding similar cases apply and, in the absence of such provisions, the general principles of law will apply.

-- in matters regulated by law, practices apply only where the law makes explicit reference to them.
+- In the matters governed by law, practices are applied only insofar as the law refers expressly to them.

-- only practices that are in line with public policy and accepted principles of morality may be recognised as sources of law.
+- Only practices consistent with public policy and accepted principles of morality are recognised as sources of law.

-- the interested party must prove the existence of practices and their content.
-Practices published in collections drawn up by bodies or organisations authorised in the field are presumed to exist until proven otherwise.
+- The interested party must prove the existence and content of the practices.
+Practices published in collections drawn up by the relevant authorised entities or bodies are presumed to exist unless there is evidence to the contrary.